Hurricane Olivia (2018): Impact and aftermath

 Torrential rainfall and flooding from Hurricanes Lane and Olivia reduced water flow and damaged a control gate in the Honokohau Stream ditch system.
 The ditch provided water to farmers as well as residential areas.
 The Ka Malu o Kahalawai and West Maui Preservation Association filed a complaint with the state water commission in spring 2019, alleging that the Maui Land & Pineapple Company was wasting water, causing water dearths, and not maintaining critical infrastructure.
 The state commission approved a motion on November 20, 2019, that The Maui Land & Pineapple Company must upgrade the damaged structures.
 The Maui Land & Pineapple Company announced on December 4, 2019, that it began repairs on the Honokohau Stream ditch system.
 The project cost around $300,000–$400,000, with repairs finishing on May 11, 2020.

 Floodwaters made eastern Molokai's only highway impassable.
 At least 700 power outages occurred on the island, resulting in the closure of a school.
 Power was restored by September 12; crews fixed multiple areas of downed lines and damaged poles.

 The storm caused around 1,140 power outages in Honolulu.
 A roof was blown off a structure in ʻĀina Haina.
 Numerous roads, including portions of the Kamehameha Highway and Kalanianaole Highway, were closed due to flooding.
-Rainfall from Olivia caused the waterlevel behind the earthen Nuʻuanu Dam #1 to rise 4–5 ft overnight, prompting firefighters and officials to pump and siphon water away; however, the dam was not at risk of failure.
+Rainfall from Olivia caused the water level behind the earthen Nuʻuanu Dam #1 to rise 4–5 ft overnight, prompting firefighters and officials to pump and siphon water away; however, the dam was not at risk of failure.
 A pipe overflowed from excessive rainfall, sending over 32000 gal of raw sewage into the Kapalama Stream and Honolulu Harbor; the city disinfected the waters.
 At least 775 usgal of sewage was contained by a vacuum truck.
 A 100 ft landslide occurred at the top of the Manoa Falls Trail around a week after the storm, taking down trees and boulders.

 According to Aon, Olivia caused a total of US$25 million in damage throughout Hawaii.
-United States President Donald Trump declared Hawaii a disaster area to improve the response of FEMA.
+United States president Donald Trump declared Hawaii a disaster area to improve the response of FEMA.
 Bank of Hawaii allocated $25,000 to relief programs for the extension or forbearance of loans, necessary items, and home and vehicle repairs.
 Hotel occupancy dropped an average of 2.1% in September for Maui compared to the same time in 2017 as a result of hurricanes Lane and Olivia.
 Overall, tourism increased in the month of October despite the two storms.